wassname/wtforms-parsleyjs/README.md

 ## Dependencies

 Of course ParsleyJS and WTForms are required.
 ParsleyJS in turn requires jQuery.

-The `AnyOf` validator requires parsleys extra validators which are distributed in a seperate file.
+If you wish to use AnyOf validator, NoneOf validator, DateField or DateTimeField then you need to include their matching ParsleyJS plugins, found in the scripts folder.

 The sample uses the [Flask web framework](http://flask.pocoo.org/docs/) and [Twitter Bootstrap](http://twitter.github.io/bootstrap/).
 Because the sample should run out of the box on Heroku, ParsleyJS is included as a git submodule.